-Santiniketan, in Western Bengala, is the cultural and artistic beating heart of whole India.
-In this eco-stay you can sleep in a Mud Villa or in the Mud Cottage, which are built with local mud, just as the traditional Indian houses.
+Santiniketan, in Western Bengala, is the cultural and artistic beating heart of the whole India.
+In this eco-friendly stay you can sleep in a Mud Villa or in the Mud Cottage, which are built with local mud, just as the traditional Indian houses.
 Guests are family to the owners: you’ll be welcomed with open arms.

 Prices: from 39€ per night in the cottage, for two people including breakfast